altgans/altgans.github.io/src/posts/neovim-setup.md

 ## Change which-key description to name the plugin

-Example: `<spc>sr` opens serach & replace, which actually is `grug-far.nvim` under the hood.
+Example: `<spc>sr` opens search & replace, which actually is `grug-far.nvim` under the hood.
 I want understand all of this, to better be able to find help and guidance.

 ## How to collapse Markdown headings